MTJB/marktjbrown.com/_posts/2020-10-20-using-testcontainers-for-integration-testing.md

 Since MSSQL Server is a licensed product – you will also need to accept the license or the container will fail to start – to do this simply place a file named [container-license-acceptance.txt](https://github.com/MTJB/blog-code-examples/blob/main/src/test/resources/container-license-acceptance.txt) into test resources folder.

 ## ✍️ Writing your first test
-Now that you have the testcontainer dependency on your classpath, its time to actually use it!
+Now that you have the testcontainer dependency on your classpath, it's time to actually use it!

 #### Define an Initializer
 An Initializer – simply put – is what tells the ApplicationContext where your db is – by nature the Docker container gets a randomly allocated port so this cannot be statically set (or rather, should _not_ be to avoid port collisions on startup).